johanley/almanac/README.md

 - *sorting* the data-points into a list, from low to high
 - *dropping* the first 10 data-points in the list (at the low-end), and the last 10 data-points in the list (at the high-end)
 - *selecting* the data-points at the start and end of the new list

+For the daily entries in the almanac, the daily high temperature is shown as a kind of vertical "thermometer" on the right hand side.
+The black dash indicates the normal high for that day, while the enclosing grey bar indicates the 80%-range for the daily high temperature, also for that day.

 ### Abbreviations